Lucky Friday

 & Economic Benefit

-Lucky Friday is the second largest private employer in Shoshone County, Idaho, and is an integral part of the community through volunteerism and investment.
-In 2023, we had a direct impact in neighboring communities (including Mullan, Wallace, and Kellogg) of more than $151 million, including over $42 million in wages, $11 million in taxes and fees, and $98 million in purchases from vendors.
+Lucky Friday is one of the largest private employers in Shoshone County, Idaho, and is an integral part of the community through volunteerism and investment.
+In 2024, we had an impact in neighboring communities (including Mullan, Wallace, and Kellogg) of $171 million, including $54 million in wages, $12 million in taxes and fees, and $104 million in purchases from vendors.